Unveiling the Truth: What Really Causes Diabetes

 Gestational Diabetes and Pregnancy

-When discussing what really causes diabetes, it's crucial not to overlook gestational diabetes, a condition that affects a significant number of pregnant women.
+It's crucial not to overlook gestational diabetes, a condition that affects a significant number of pregnant women, when discussing what really causes diabetes.
 Gestational diabetes is a type of diabetes that develops during pregnancy and usually disappears after giving birth.

 But, it brings an increased risk of developing type 2 diabetes later in life for both the mother and the child.